Information for Parents

 When Should I Send My Child to School?

 When students miss too many days of school, they fall behind and struggle to keep up with their classmates.
 Whether the days missed are due to illness, truancy or for any other reason, the end result for the student is the same — learning time is lost.
 Children and adolescents will get sick at times and may need to stay at home, let’s work together to help minimize the number of days your student misses school.

-The following fact sheet was developed by the Office of the District Attorney – Alameda County, Alameda County Public Health Department, Interagency Children’s Policy Council, and the Alameda County Health Care Services Agency – Center for Healthy Schools and Community.
+The following fact sheets were developed by the Office of the District Attorney – Alameda County, Alameda County Public Health Department, Interagency Children’s Policy Council, and the Alameda County Health Care Services Agency – Center for Healthy Schools and Community.
 The suggestions are for children 5 to 18 years of age.
 Please check with your local school district on individual school policies.
-Click here for fact sheet.